Tash-Ford/Group-R-Data-Analysis/README.md

 ## Part 1

 ### Question 1
+The code in part 1, question 1 reads the data file in as a table.
+It then displays the first 6 rows in the table.

+-	Required package, “readr” installed and loaded using install.packages and library() command.
+-	Data read in as table with the read.table command, the row.names=1 argument creates rows with the gene identifiers as the names. stringsAsFactors=FALSE keeps character vectors.
+Header=TRUE uses the first row as column names.
+Row.names=1 uses the first column as row names.
+-	The head() function displays the first 6 lines of the table.

 ### Question 2
+The code in part 1, question 2 creates a new column in the table with the means values of the rows.

+-	rowMeans is used to calculate the mean value of each row in the data file, those values are then subset using Gene_Expression$Mean_value <- into the file. na.rm = TRUE tells the command to ignore any missing values.
+-	The head() function displays the first 6 lines of the table.

 ### Question 3
+The code in part 1, question 3 lists the 10 genes with the highest mean expression.

+-	The order function sorts the data based on the mean values, the - argument must be used to sort in descending order.
+-	head(sorted) subsets the top 10 rows into Top10_Mean
+-	print() displays the data.

 ### Question 4
+The code in part 1, question 4 finds the number of genes that have a mean less than 10.

+-	Subset() takes gene expression data with a mean value of less than 10 and adds to the Low_Mean value.
+-	nrow() counts the data to get the number of genes with a mean under 10.

 ### Question 5
 The code in Part 1 Question five is used to create a histogram of the mean values of the gene expression data.
 The histogram creates a visual presentation of this data.